 Ponte Tower was a true example of Apartheid-era thinking.
 The apartments facing the outside of the building were designated for rich white families while the inner apartments, in permanent twilight, were meant for their black servants.

 Life in the building became truly brutal after the fall of Apartheid.
-As crime rose in the once-upscale Hillbrow neighborhood, numerous gangs moved into building.
+As crime rose in the once-upscale Hillbrow neighborhood, numerous gangs moved into the building.
 Ponte Tower became a center of organized crime activity, and life in the building become extremely unsafe.
 Owners all but abandoned the structure to decay.
 At one point the garbage piled five stories high in the open inner courtyard of the building.

 Should one desire they can rent a 3-story, 6-bedroom penthouse for R2700,00 p/m on the 51st floor, and while the area is still one of the worst in Johannesburg, the building has improved slightly.
 The drug dealers, once a large presence in the building, have mostly moved to the Sands Hotel around the block.

 The building is currently under new ownership, and undergoing renovation.